Need help for budget kitchen refurbishment

 A suitable topic to share ideas for projects on a budget

 Comments (77)I won't bother with lattice, barrels are partially obscured from the street by fencing and if I put it up I would have to work around the lattice in order to turn the valves for water.
 If I can just make better use of collected water I'll be happy.
 We are at the end of our growing season so I should be cleaning up the garden and putting it to bed for the winter, just can't seem to get motivated.
 We had our first frost last week.
 Usually, our average early frost date is 1 November.
 I got almost no produce from garden this year, but there is always next year.
 Chookchook2 I've seen some of those decorative metal panels and they are gorgeous, sure hope your budget will allow you to get some before too long.
 Most of our state has been on fire for a good part of the summer.
 The closest is across the river from us and they have been battling it for almost a month.
 Some friends have had to evacuate repeatedly.
 We've only been concerned once, a small grass fire on our side of the river on a day we had wind gusts up to 65mph.
 Fortunately, it was put out quickly.
 Australia and New Zealand have both sent firefighters to help with the blazes.
 I can't begin to tell you how appreciative we are.
 The closest fire was fought for almost a week by local volunteers only as there were no other resources available.
 They were all on other fires.
-The Army National Guard (reserve troops) were called out to help with support duties and for the first time ever the federal Department of Natural Resources (DNR) asked for civilian volunteers to help with non firefighting tasks, cutting fire breaks, moving supplies etc....See MoreNeed help with my kitchen
+The Army National Guard (reserve troops) were called out to help with support duties and for the first time ever the federal Department of Natural Resources (DNR) asked for civilian volunteers to help with non firefighting tasks, cutting fire breaks, moving supplies etc....See MoreNeed help for exterior fixes for log house with an identity crisis :-)

-Comments (19)congrats! first, sand prime and paint out those cabinets....i'd go with a grayish shade of white or pale gray that will work with the flooring. i'd also carefuly chip off the yellow tiles. since on a budget, consider applying some beadboard as your backsplash, painted in a glossy, oil based or marine paint in a crisp white to keep it scrubbable, then, dress up the edges with some small mouldings, painted in the same white paint. this is going to be SO MUCH less costly than tile! and it will look great with the butcher block countertop. you can probably refresh the butcher block with a light sand and oiling. you could even get an additional piece of butcher block (ikea) and create a step-up 'bar' for some stools on the peninsula for some casual seating. then get a pair of pendant lights to hang from the pot lights above (they make lights that insert directly into the pot light...no hardwire necessary)....See MoreNeed urgent help with floor plan!
+Comments (19)congrats! first, sand prime and paint out those cabinets....i'd go with a grayish shade of white or pale gray that will work with the flooring. i'd also carefuly chip off the yellow tiles. since on a budget, consider applying some beadboard as your backsplash, painted in a glossy, oil based or marine paint in a crisp white to keep it scrubbable, then, dress up the edges with some small mouldings, painted in the same white paint. this is going to be SO MUCH less costly than tile! and it will look great with the butcher block countertop. you can probably refresh the butcher block with a light sand and oiling. you could even get an additional piece of butcher block (ikea) and create a step-up 'bar' for some stools on the peninsula for some casual seating. then get a pair of pendant lights to hang from the pot lights above (they make lights that insert directly into the pot light...no hardwire necessary)....See MoreNeed help with my new apartment (to be built)

-7 years agolast modified: 7 years agoMarcelle Sutton
+- 8 years agolast modified: 8 years ago

-5 years ago
+- 8 years ago

 MLX Development